Arturo Brachetti

 Arturo Brachetti ([arˈtuːro braˈketti]; born 13 October 1957) is an Italian quick-change artist considered the best quick change performer in the world.
-In the Guinness Book of Records he is described as the quickest and most prolific quick change artist in the world.
+In the Guinness Book of Records, he is described as the quickest and most prolific quick-change artist in the world.

-Biography
+Early life

 Brachetti was born in Turin.
 His career covers a wide artistic range and has made him an international name.

-The change from one costume to another is performed in a matter of seconds, often by throwing a sheet up and completely changing costume by the time it falls.
+The change from one costume to another is performed in a matter of seconds, often by throwing a sheet up and completely changing the costume by the time it falls.
 In the current show, Brachetti performs 80 characters in one evening.
 His skills also include shadowgraphy and sand painting.

 As a child, he frequented a seminary, where he met a young priest, Silvio Mantelli, with the hobby of magic.
-Spending most of his time in the magical warehouse of the priest, Brachetti learnt all kind of magic tricks.
-At the age of 15, using costumes borrowed from the seminary's theatre, he invented and performed his first quick-change act, an art introduced to the world by Leopoldo Fregoli (1867-1936).
+Spending most of his time in the magical warehouse of the priest, Brachetti learnt all kinds of magic tricks.
+At the age of 15, using costumes borrowed from the seminary's theatre, he invented and performed his first quick-change act, an art introduced to the world by Leopoldo Fregoli (1867–1936).